dev-harsh1998/IronDrop/README.md

 ## 🚀 Key Features

 *   **🚀 High-Performance File Serving:** Serve files with support for range requests, MIME type detection, and conditional caching headers.
 *   **⬆️ Modern File Uploads:** A beautiful drag-and-drop interface for uploading files and entire folders.
-Supports files up to 10GB with RFC 7578 compliant multipart parsing.
+Supports unlimited file sizes with efficient direct streaming architecture.
 *   **🧠 Advanced Dual-Mode Search:** A powerful search engine that automatically switches between a standard, full-featured engine and an "ultra-compact" mode for directories with millions of files.
 *   **📊 Real-time Monitoring:** A built-in monitoring dashboard at `/monitor` provides live statistics on requests, uploads, and server health, with a JSON API for integration.
 *   **🔒 Enterprise-Grade Security:** IronDrop is built with a security-first mindset, featuring: